 I first set foot in the Point Reyes National Seashore in 1977 and fell in love with the beauty of the area and the community within it.
 My first assignment as a State Park Ranger was here in Marin.
 I joined the ranger staff at Samuel P. Taylor State Park in 1978 and by 1980 my family and I had moved to Tomales Bay State Park, located within the boundaries of Point Reyes National Seashore.

 What I like the most about the Point Reyes National Seashore is not just what you see, but what you do not see.
-In this case, thousands of private residences, hotels, condos and a planned four lane highway as gate to the Point Reyes peninsula.
-It would have not survived as it is today for many future generations to enjoy were it not for Legislation that created the National Seashore just before development was about to engulf it.
-The creation of PRNSA to take on the running of the Field Institute, Visitor Center's book store, the Clem Miller Environmental Education Center, and general support for park research and other projects rounds up the visitor experience to the max on the one and only National Seashore in the mainland's West Coast.
+In this case, that includes thousands of private residences, hotels, condos and a planned four-lane highway as a gate to the Point Reyes peninsula.
+The Seashore would have not survived as it is today for many future generations to enjoy were it not for Legislation that created the National Seashore just before development was about to engulf it.
+The creation of PRNSA to head the running of the Field Institute, Visitor Center's bookstore, the Clem Miller Environmental Education Center, and general support for park research and other projects has made the visitor experience as wonderful as it could possibly be, here on the one and only National Seashore in the mainland's West Coast.

 I continually struggle with trying to come up with what I could call my favorite trail in the Park since each one of them has their own special treats to offer.
 Also the natural cycles and the seasons draw you to different ones at different times throughout the year.
 But if you insist… I would have to admit that in general, I am partial to the area of Drakes Estero and the trails surrounding it.